 Do the microbes consume just the BDP™ or teh whole plastic polymer chain?

-Tests have been completed to show that biodegradation is occurring on the entire polymer chain vs. just consuming the BDP™ additive.
-ASTM biodegradation testing shows a much greater percentage of biodegradation as compared to the percentage load rate of additive which proves that the plastic itself, not just the BDP™, is biodegrading.
+Tests have been completed to show that biodegradation is occurring on the entire polymer chain vs. just consuming the BDP™ polymer.
+ASTM biodegradation testing shows a much greater percentage of biodegradation as compared to the percentage load rate of polymer which proves that the plastic itself, not just the BDP™, is biodegrading.